20 great shopping towns

 What else to do nearby: Take a class at Shake Rag Alley Center for the Arts, visit Grandview sculpture art environment in Hollandale.

-During the holidays, there's candlelight shopping on Dec.
-2, followed by fireworks.
+During the holidays, there's candlelight shopping on the first Saturday of December.

 For more about shopping in Mineral Point and southwest Wisconsin, see Power shopping in Wisconsin.